GoogleCloudPlatform/ml-pipeline-generator-python/README.md

 compatible with CAIP.
 It also generates `orchestration/pipeline.py`, which compiles a Kubeflow Pipelines pipeline.

+> Note: If you're using a GKE cluster without Workload Identity configured, the tool provisions Workload Identity for the GKE cluster which modifies the dashboard URL.
+To deploy your model, simply update the URL in config.yaml and run the demo again.

 ## Tests
 The tests use `unittest`, Python's built-in unit testing framework.
 By running `python -m unittest`, the framework performs test discovery to find all tests